tikv/website/content/docs/5.1/deploy/configure/security.md

 cert-allowed-cn = ["tikv-server", "pd-server"]
 ```

-You'll also need to **change the connection URL to `https://`**.
+You'll also need to **change the connection URL to `https://`** instead of plain `ip:port`.

 You can find all the TiKV TLS configuration options [here](../tikv-configuration-file/#security).

 ### Configure the PD Certificates

-Specify the TLS options for PD certificate with the configuration file options:
+Set the certificate in PD configuration file:

 ```toml
 [security]